 This reduction in "stuff" is mainly thought to be down to rapid developments in technology, as we spend more on services like Netflix and Sky than on physical media.
 Our appliances weigh less than ever before and most tech such as video and tape players have been replaced by a small hard drive.

 Oh yeah, definitely.
-But then again that's because people need a lot less stuff these days, especially with city moves, because most flats are furnished and have all the appliances built-in, like a fridge and a washing machine.
+But then again that's because people need a lot less stuff these days, especially with city moves, because most apartments are furnished and have all the appliances built-in, like a fridge and a washing machine.
 So people don't ever need to move their sofas, their chairs, and their tables, because they already have them in there.
 And most of the time people move so often that they don't even want to get their own things and everyone looks for a pre-furnished place at the estate agents or whatever.

 What about places outside of cities?